Skip to Content

 disney cruise animators palate dinner halloumi parcels food steak

-The team of singers and dancers were all very talented, the set design was amazing and in other shows they even had things like bubbles and fake snow.
+The team of singers and dancers were all very talented, and the set design was amazing.
+In other shows, they even had things like bubbles and fake snow.

-A word of warning though, I did find the theatre to be quite overwhelming.
-I had kids kicking me from behind, toys being dropped on me, kids were running around the back and it was hard to see through everybodies’ Mickey ears.
+A word of warning, though, I did find the theatre to be quite overwhelming.
+I had kids kicking me from behind, toys being dropped on me, kids running around at the back – and it was hard to see the show through everybody’s Mickey ears!

 tangled the musical disney show

-I did talk to a few people when I was onboard and after I got back, they said that I should have picked the late dining seating and therefore gone to the earlier shows because there would be less children on that schedule.
+I did talk to a few people when I was onboard and after I got back.
+They said I should have picked the late dining seating, and then gone to the earlier shows.
+There would have been fewer children on that schedule.

 I didn’t really think about that before but it does make sense.

-I understood that I was on a cruise line mostly aimed at children and because I cruised out of the school holidays, most the children onboard were between about 2-5.
+I understood that I was on a cruise line mostly aimed at children, and because I cruised out of the school holidays, most of the children onboard were between about two and five.

 If you’re a parent though, or a child, it must be nice to be able to see a theatre show without having to worry about the kids making too much noise.